MegaRedHand/network-simulator/README.md

 HTTP packets are visible on all layers.

-On the Application Layer, they show the contents of the HTTP message.
+On the App Layer, they show the contents of the HTTP message.

 <!-- TODO: add GIF -->